Mark Fuhrman: Aftermath

 Fuhrman's words on the tapes resulted in his being widely condemned, including by the prosecution.
-His use of racial epithets and accusations that he had planted evidence became a focal point of the trial and attracted enormous media attention that for a time eclipsed coverage of the crime itself, such that Ron Goldman's father, Fred Goldman, sarcastically told the media, "This is now the Fuhrman trial.
+His use of racial epithets and accusations that he had planted evidence became a focal point of the trial and attracted enormous media attention that for a time eclipsed coverage of the crime itself, such that Ron Goldman's father, Fred Goldman, told the media, "This is now the Fuhrman trial.
 It is not the trial of O. J. Simpson, the man accused of murdering my son and Nicole."

 After the trial, there was widespread pressure on Los Angeles County district attorney Gil Garcetti to bring perjury charges against Fuhrman.
 Garcetti initially refused, saying that Fuhrman's use of racist language was "not material to the case", a major element of proving perjury.
-As many members of Garcetti's office made public statements on the issue, Garcetti, citing the high emotions in his office about the case, opted to give the decision to prosecute to Dan Lungren, the California attorney general, to avoid the appearance of a conflict of interest.
+As many members of Garcetti's office made public statements on the issue, Garcetti, citing the high emotions in his office about the case, opted to give the decision on whether or not to prosecute to Dan Lungren, the California Attorney General, to avoid the appearance of a conflict of interest.

 On July 5, 1996, Lungren announced that he would file perjury charges against Fuhrman and soon thereafter offered Fuhrman a plea bargain.
 On October 2, Fuhrman accepted the deal and pleaded no contest to the charges.
 He was sentenced to three years' probation and fined $200.
 Fuhrman is the only person to have been convicted of criminal charges related to the Simpson case.
 His probation ended early in 1998, and his felony charges were expunged 18 months later.

 In an October 1996 television interview with Diane Sawyer, Fuhrman said he did not plant evidence in the Simpson case.
 He said he is not a racist, and apologized for his use of racist language.
 He said he had forgotten about the existence of the audiotapes and that they were merely part of a misguided effort to have a fictional screenplay produced.
-A police investigation of the claims of violence on the tapes found that Fuhrman had grossly exaggerated, and many of his minority former coworkers have expressed support for Fuhrman and said they do not believe he is a racist.
+A police investigation of the claims of violence on the tapes found that Fuhrman had grossly exaggerated, and many of his minority former co-workers expressed support for Fuhrman and said that they do not believe he was a racist.

 In his book Outrage: The Five Reasons Why O. J. Simpson Got Away with Murder, Vincent Bugliosi argues that planting the glove would have required a far-reaching and unlikely conspiracy between Fuhrman and other police officers.
 Anyone involved in such a conspiracy would have been risking their life, because Article 128 of the California Penal Code states that anyone who fabricates evidence in a death penalty case—as the Brown and Goldman murder case might have become—can be sentenced to death themselves.
 Bugliosi further argues that Fuhrman was one of the victims in the case and that his lying under oath about racial epithets did not rise to the level of indictable perjury, because it was immaterial to the actual facts of the case.